Pratham2410/Pratham2410/README.md

 - 📫 How to reach me **pratham.prajapati2410@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/pratham-prajapati/](https://www.linkedin.com/in/pratham-prajapati/)
+- 📄 Connect with me at [https://www.linkedin.com/in/pratham-prajapati/](https://www.linkedin.com/in/pratham-prajapati/)

 - 🌱 I’m pursuing my Bachelor's degree in Science, Majoring in Computing Science with a minor in Mathematics